-- 1. Capital Bus Purchase (Fargo Transit) replacement of two (2) 35-foot fixed route transit buses.
+- 1. Capital Bus Purchase (Fargo Transit) replacement of two (2) fixed route transit buses.
 The estimated total project cost is \$1,250,000, of which \$1,000,000 is requested through federal funds, and \$250,000 through local matching funds. - 2.
-32nd Avenue S. rehabilitation (Fargo) replacement of the existing concrete roadway, shared use path and sidewalk replacement as needed, and replacement of miscellaneous underground city-owned utilities from 25th Street S. to University Drive.
-The estimated total project cost is \$9,600,000, of which \$7,680,000 is requested through federal funds, and \$1,920,000 through local matching funds. - 3.
-64th Avenue S. Interchange (Fargo) new traditional diamond interchange with shared use path on the north side and sidewalk on the south side of the roadway at 64th Ave S. and I-29.
-The estimated total project cost is \$18,250,000, of which \$14,600,000 is requested through federal funds, and \$3,650,000 through local matching funds. - 4.
-Sheyenne Street reconstruction (West Fargo) expansion of Sheyenne Street from 40th Avenue S. to 52nd Avenue S. from a rural to urban cross-section and the addition of two (2) travel lanes (four-lane cross-section) and new ten foot (10') shared use paths on each side.
-The estimated total project cost is \$12,000,000, of which \$9,600,000 is requested through federal funds, and \$2,400,000 through local matching funds.
-(NOTE: TTC discussion indicated this project application will be changed to a 3-lane section consistent with the need identified in the MTP)
+64th Avenue S. Interchange (Fargo) addition of a traditional diamond interchange at 64th Ave S and I-29.
+The estimated total project cost is \$18,250,000, of which \$14,600,000 is requested through federal funds, and \$3,650,000 through local matching funds. - 3.
+Sheyenne Street reconstruction reconstruction of Sheyenne Street from 40th Avenue S. to 52nd Avenue S from a rural to urban cross-section and the addition of two (2) travel lanes (four-lane cross-section).
+The estimated total project cost is \$12,000,000, of which \$9,600,000 is requested through federal funds, and \$2,400,000 through local matching funds. - 4.
+32nd Avenue S. reconstruction replacement of the existing concrete roadway and replacement of miscellaneous underground city-owned utilities from 25th Street S. to University Drive.
+The estimated total project cost is \$9,600,000, of which \$7,680,000 is requested through federal funds, and \$1,920,000 through local matching funds.

-The TTC considered that the current solicitation and prioritization process, which Metro COG goes through, is that of a traditional Metropolitan Planning Organization (MPO).
-However, as Metro COG's Urbanized Area (UZA) is designated a Transportation Management Area (TMA), the solicitation and prioritization process will change.
-Metro COG is slated to have TMA designation in 2023, and the projects that are being prioritized and selected, and determination of their associated funding, are utilizing the traditional process through NDDOT.
-It is important to note however, that the process may change between now and the project's programmed year.
+The TTC should take into consideration that the current solicitation and prioritization process, which Metro COG goes through, is that of a Metropolitan Planning Organization (MPO).
+However, as Metro COG transitions to become a Transportation Management Area (TMA), the solicitation and prioritization process will change.
+Metro COG is slated to become a TMA in 2023, hence those projects that are being prioritized and selected, and determination of their associated funding, utilizing the traditional process through NDDOT, may change between now and their implementation year.
+At the time Metro COG becomes a TMA, it will have the ability to change those projects selected by the traditional process through NDDOT if it so desires.
+However, such changes must be in compliance with an adopted MTP.

 It is estimated that Metro COG will receive a direct allocation of \$12,500,000 consisting of funds from NDDOT programs utilizing federal funds, namely the Urban Regional Highway Systems and the Urban Roads Program (North Dakota).
 The projects being submitted this year to the NDDOT for FY 2024, add up to much more than the \$12,500,000 direct allocation that Metro COG would receive for the listed projects, which raises a question about soliciting for projects totaling greater than what the TMA will have.
-At the TTC meeting, NDDOT explained that Metro COG may be awarded more federal funding than the amount our MPO would receive through directly allocated funds within a TMA for 2024, and when TMA designation occurs, the federal funding would decrease to the \$12,500,000, regardless of what may have been programmed prior to TMA designation.
-Metro COG will continue to research how to best transition to the TMA solicitation and prioritization process by working closely with the NDDOT and getting feedback from other MPOs within 'new' TMAs which have recently gone through the transition.
-NDDOT has asked that the agency proceed normally with solicitation and prioritization.
+To date, Metro COG has not been provided direct guidance on how to best transition to a TMA solicitation and prioritization process, however NDDOT has asked that the agency proceed normally with solicitation and prioritization as an MPO.
+Metro COG shall continue to research how to best transition to the TMA process by working closely with the NDDOT and getting feedback from other 'new' TMAs which have recently gone through the transition.